2025 Bring It Learning Series

 Advancing Age-Friendly Kansas: Strategies for Impact

 How can Kansas become more age-friendly to meet the needs of a growing aging population?
-This session highlights efforts to advance Age-Friendly Kansas in public health systems through multi-sector collaborations and integrating healthy aging practices across the state.
+This session highlighted efforts to advance Age-Friendly Kansas in public health systems through multi-sector collaborations and integrating healthy aging practices across the state.
 Explore strategies to address critical issues and discover how stakeholders are shaping a more supportive future for older adults.

 Thursday, March 6: